How do I find an image in an unindexed collection in Historical Records?

 Find a specific image—tips

-• Some films consist of images of books (such as marriage registers).
+• Some image groups consist of images of books (such as marriage registers).
 From the thumbnail view, you can usually see when a new book begins.
-Use the book titles to find the portion of the film of interest.
+Book titles can help you find the records of interest.

 • To determine the order of the images, look at the first few.
 For instance, they could be in alphabetical order by name.
 Or they could be in chronological order.